 Presented in this report are the results of 30 year projections of the Public Employees' Retirement System (PERS) of Mississippi, the Highway Safety Patrol Retirement System (HSPRS) and the Supplemental Legislative Retirement Plan (SLRP).
-The purpose of the projection study is to develop a picture of the Systems' funding progress over time and to review funding goals and benchmarks for the new funding policy that was adopted by the Board at the October 23, 2012 Board meeting.
+The purpose of the projection study is to develop a picture of the Systems' funding progress over time and to review funding goals and benchmarks outlined in the funding policies that were adopted by the Board at the October 23, 2012 Board meeting for PERS and SLRP and the June 19, 2013 Board meeting for HSPRS.

-The starting point for the projections was the June 30, 2012 valuation of PERS.
+The starting points for the projections were the June 30, 2014 valuations of PERS, HSPRS and SLRP.
 Membership was projected over a 30 year period from that date and actuarial valuations were performed annually for each of the 30 years to measure the Systems' funding progress.